 Scenario data: To complete the set of information for a simulation and evaluation run, scenario data are needed.
 Weather data regarding solar irradiance and wind speed are used to determine renewable generated energy.
 These are available for TC1 as real-world data from measurements at the Campus North of the Karlsruhe Institute of Technology (KIT).
-The price information for the period under consideration in 2021 has been prepared from publically available sources, e.g., Bundesnetzagentur - SMARD.de.
+The price information for the period under consideration in 2021 has been prepared from publicly available sources, e.g., Bundesnetzagentur SMARD.de (accessed on 25 October 2022).
 The electricity prices are data from the EPEX SPOT day-ahead market.
 The prices for the other energy sources are average prices from 2021 and relate to the entire period under consideration, as these are not traded on an intra-day market.
 The control signal, which is taken into account in a real application through communication with a network operator and based on its forecast, is based on a measured load series.
-A perfect forecast of the grid situation for the next 24 hours is assumed in each case.
+A perfect forecast of the grid situation for the next 24 h is assumed in each case.

-D. Industrial Area in northern Germany
+4.4.
+Industrial Area in Northern Germany

 The second test case is located in the northern part of Germany close to the coast.
 This area shows a high share of WPP generated RE in connection with low consumption.
 The amount of curtailed RE from WPP is of high interest for the operation of an EHG from an economic point of view, as well as for the society from an ecological point of view.
-Absolute reduction of electricity from RES under feed-in management in 2020 were 6146 GW h, which is about 3% of the total generated RE [20].
+Absolute reduction of electricity from RES under feed-in management in 2020 were 6146 GW h, which is about 3% of the total generated RE [26].
 The considered time horizon is the same as in TC1.
 This leads to the following test case description:

-Goal settings: The avoidance of curtailment of RE is the primary goal since, on a coastal level, there is significantly more generation by WPP than consumption and thus the large transmission lines are to be relieved by transferring the RE to other sectors.
+Goal setting: The avoidance of curtailment of RE is the primary goal since, on a coastal level, there is significantly more generation by WPP than consumption and thus the large transmission lines are to be relieved by transferring the RE to other sectors.
 At the same time, the provision of renewable chemical energy sources offers an opportunity to reduce greenhouse gas emissions in different application areas.

 Operational strategy: The operating strategy of the experimental setup presented aims to implement grid-serving control as described in TC1.
-With adapted to external requests of utilities, internal generated and optimized schedules for the following 24 hours the EMS offers flexibility to the DSO or TSO to integrate the fluctuating generation by RES rather than curtailing them.
-The economic benefit of this operating strategy consists of two parts: First, selling the long-term storable energy carriers converted from RE is the main part.
+With adapting to external requests of utilities, internally generated and optimized schedules for the following 24 h the EMS offer flexibility to the DSO or TSO to integrate the fluctuating generation by RES rather than curtailing them.
+The economic benefit of this operating strategy consists of two parts: first, selling the long-term storable energy carriers converted from RE is the main part.
 Second, the compensation payment the DSO or TSO must pay for curtailment under feed-in management to the RES operator leads to additional income.
+The internal optimization target again consists of two objectives: first, the operational costs are taken into account.
+Second, the fulfillment of the external power demand is considered.

-System configuration: The system configuration for test case two (TC2) differs only in the considered RES to integrate.
-The EHG system model including the same component models with the same rated power as in TC1 are located next to a RES farm with a PV plant with 2.5 MWpeak and WPPs summarized to $10\,\mathrm{MWpeak}$.
+System configuration: The system configuration for Test Case two (TC2) differs only in the considered RES to integrate.
+The EHG system model including the same component models with the same rated power as in TC1 are located next to a RES farm with a PV plant with 2.5 MWpeak and WPPs summarized to 10 MWpeak.
 Furthermore, the local demand of industry and the regional mobility demands are identical to TC1.